Obamacare Transgender And Abortion Protections Shut Down By Federal Judge

 “Today’s decision is a setback, but hopefully a temporary one, since all Americans — regardless of their sex, gender identity or sexual orientation — should have access to quality, affordable health care free from discrimination.”

-Obamacare was passed amid much fanfare and controversy back in 2010, however the roll-out of the socialized insurance program has been staggered, with provisions rolling out on an incremental basis.
+Obamacare was passed amid much fanfare and controversy back in 2010.
+However, the roll-out of the socialized insurance program has been staggered, with provisions rolling out on an incremental basis.
 The injunction against the implementation of long-anticipated abortion and transgender coverage will undoubtedly be a blow to many.

 Texas Judge Blocks Obamacare Rule Forcing Transgender Surgeries @Tyler2ONeil #MAGA #TCOT #LNYHBT #DrainTheSwamp https://t.co/kY2UWNQhqQ pic.twitter.com/IfKNKFKCCl